 People who were close to the scene and exposed to smoke from the fire may have experienced irritation to their air passages, skin and eyes, and respiratory symptoms including coughing and wheezing, breathlessness, phlegm production and chest pain.
-People who continue to experience symptoms should call NHS 111 for medical advice.
+People who continue to experience symptoms should call NHS 111 for medical advice or consult their GP.

 Asbestos is a term for a group of naturally occurring minerals made of microscopic fibres.
 Before its dangers to health were known, asbestos was often used in buildings for insulation, flooring and roofing and sprayed on ceilings and walls.
 It is now banned in the UK.
 Buildings constructed before the year 2000 may still have asbestos in them.

 We know that bound asbestos, contained in building materials such as plaster or fibre board (also known as ‘asbestos containing material’), was present in Grenfell Tower in textured ceilings and header panels inside airing cupboards.